-Besides preferences, the four letters also provide information about another aspect of the MBTI-type breakdown – their Cognitive Functions.
+Besides preferences, the four letters also provide information about another aspect of the personality type breakdown – their Cognitive Functions.
 These describe how different types tend to process information and make decisions.
 Each psychological type has a stack of four cognitive functions, ordered from dominant function (most often used) to inferior function (least often used).
 Here are the eight possible functions:

 - Extroverted Feeling (Fe)

 - Introverted Feeling (Fi)

 ESTJs’ dominant function is Extroverted Thinking and their auxiliary function is Introverted Sensing.
 But what exactly does this mean?
 Let’s explore The Administrator’s preferences and functions in a bit more detail.

 Extroverts tend to focus on the outside world.
 As Extroverts, ESTJs favor group activities and social situations instead of spending time alone.
 The Administrators are sociable and energetic, they are usually talkative and assertive.
 Occupying the spotlight comes naturally to them, combined with their other traits, ESTJs’ outgoing nature motivates them to lead others in pursuit of a common goal.

 People with this preference focus on the here and now.
 As sensors, ESTJs think in concrete terms and rely on their senses when processing data.
 Their thinking is literal so they tend to see things as they are.
 The Administrator is practical, and relies on common sense and established ways.
 Activities such as daydreaming or speculating about a topic, often associated with intuitive types, is rare for ESTJs.